CRYPTIC-THESIS/soft-eng-cryptic/README.md

 A Fuzzy-Logic module is added to give investment move suggestions.

 # Requirements #
-1. To run the application, the lates Visual Studio Code needs to be installed.
+1. To run the application, the latest Visual Studio Code needs to be installed.

-2. A memory space of 2gb or more.
+2. A disk space of 2GB or more.

 3. Stable internet connection